lekangwang/learn-quiz-maker/README.md

 ```bash
 pip list
 ```
-Check if Selenium 4.0, pyshadow and webdriver-manager are listed.
+Check if Selenium, pyshadow and webdriver-manager are listed.

 ## Usage
 There are 3 CSV files in this project and 1 errors.txt file: